ayashrath/analyze-whatsapp-chat/README.md

     No of photos, videos, audio or GIFs sent =  0
     No of link shared =  0
     Number of words used =  6
-    Number of charcaters used =  13
+    Number of characters used =  13
     Average length of words =  2.17 characters
     Average length of messages =  6.0 words

-    Done!
+    🎉🎉🎉 Done!

 ## Building